aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ```shell
 "vm_status": "Executed successfully"
 ```

 8. [See the transactions on Aptos Explorer](#see-the-module-on-aptos-explorer) as before by searching for their `transaction_hash` strings.

 ## Prepare module for production

+The final phase of development is to make the smart contract module ready for production.

 Here we will enable signature verification